Kur1nkita/BlackJack/README.md

 PS.
 This will have European blackjack rules.

 Key features "Work in progress":
-- Save previous board records, and display them.
+- Save previous board records, and the ability to display them.
 - Database of players and their amount of money.
 - Support for unlimited amount of splits.